 How do I return an absentee ballot?

 - By mail: Send your completed ballot to your local municipal clerk’s office.
-State officials recommend mailing your primary ballot by June 7 for the primary and by Nov.
-1 for the general election to avoid possible postal delays.
+State officials recommend mailing your ballot a week before Election Day to avoid possible postal delays.

 - In person: Drop off your completed ballot or that of an immediate family member at your local municipal clerk’s office.